-Continuing to be involved in your teen’s life is recommended by the Partnership to End Addiction to help prevent teenage drug/alcohol abuse.
-Even though they want to be more independent, maintaining a strong connection with your child can reduce the chances of substance abuse.
-Be aware of ways your teen’s patterns and relationships may be changing, both online and offline.
+Continuing to be involved in your teen’s life is recommended by the Partnership to End Addiction to help prevent teenage drug/alcohol use.
+Even though they want to be more independent, maintaining a strong connection with your child can reduce the chances of using substances.
+Be aware of ways your teen’s patterns and relationships may change, both online and offline.
 Continue to keep tabs on them:

 • Share quality time

 • Ask questions to show interest (without interrogating!)

 • Meet their friends and their friends’ parents

 • Check in with their teachers/coaches or even volunteer at school

 Even though they may resist, connect with your teen on a regular basis.
 The Partnership to End Addiction also has good examples of using “active listening” and “I” statements, which “describe the behavior, how you feel about it, and how it affects you.”
 By communicating this way, you can express your feelings to your teen without them feeling attacked or blamed.
 My Life My Quit also has resources for parents and guardians to help start the conversation with their teens, plus much more.